 Compared to the invention of symbols and the culture basis of their meaning … along with the knowledge of how to use symbols appropriately in telling stories, conversing and using language in its many forms, syntax is a helpful tool, but arguably non-essential.The language of H. erectus would have been simpler than that of H. sapiens but it was not a 'protolanguage'.

 It is expected that the first language would be inferior to our present languages.
 No invention begins at the top.
 All human inventions get better over time.
 And yet this does not mean that erectus spoke a subhuman language.
 What it does mean, however, is that they lacked fully modern speech, for physiological reasons, and that their information flow was slower—they hadn't as much to talk about as we do today, nor do they seem to have had sufficient brain power to process and produce information as quickly as modern sapiens.This book seems to be intended for a non-professional audience but I didn't always find it easy to read.
 Everett mostly writes colloquially but he has an occasional tendency to produce long involved sentences that need to be read several times before their meaning is discerned.
 And although it's a long book, perhaps it should paradoxically have been even longer.
-This is because the ideas, of which there are plenty, sometimes seem to need expansion.
+The ideas, of which there are plenty, sometimes seem to need expansion.

 For example, Everett draws on the influential but complex writings of C.S.
 Peirce, using his notion of semiotics to derive three types of language, designated G1, G2, and G3.
 I think this needed more explanation than it gets, especially as Everett modifies Peirce for his own purpose.
 Incidentally, comprehension of these difficult sections has not been helped by the publishers' choice of small print, which results in tired eyes as well as a tired brain.